 To prevent overfitting to the training data, we resort to \texttt{callbacks}, which can cease the training process when the loss on the validation data stops improving and save the layer weights with the best performance on the validation set.
 Overfitting refers to the phenomenon that a trained network performs very well on the data set that it was trained on but fails to generalize to different data.
 One of the main reasons is that the network is overtrained and picks up information from noise or statistical fluctuations from the data rather than learning the underlying pattern.
 The evolution of the loss functions is shown in Fig.~\ref{Fig:loss}.
 The loss of the training data drops significantly until 20 epochs or so and levels off around 40 epochs with a much smaller decreasing rate.
 On the other hand, the validation loss begins with a lower value and flattens at a much earlier time.
 After roughly 75 epochs, the curve of validation turns upward and catches up with the training one, a herald of overfitting, and the training soon is stopped by \texttt{callbacks}.

-Before discussing our results, it is worthwhile to point out that, as we shall see below, there exists intrinsic noise in the MCMC scan results due to the difficulty in finding the true minimum in a high-dimensional parameter space, \textit{e.g.}, the MCMC chain gets stuck in a local minimum.
-The noise, to some extent, averts the overfitting.
-Thus, two common techniques to avoid overfitting -- \textit{dropout}, which randomly drops out part of neurons in a layer during training, and \textit{regularization}, which adds penalties on large layer weights to the loss function -- have not been deployed in our network.
+Before discussing our results, it is worthwhile to point out that, as we shall see below, there exists intrinsic noise in the MCMC scan results due to the difficulty in finding the true minimum in a high-dimensional parameter space, \textit{e.g.}, the MCMC chain gets stuck in a local minimum, failing to reach the global minimum.